Prepare for JEE Main with SpeedLabs

 JEE Main Results

-The results of JEE Main is declared by NTA.
-For the 2021 exam, we are awaiting announcements from the exam authority.
+The results of JEE Main will be declared by NTA.
 For students appearing in all the phases of JEE Main, the best result will be taken into consideration while preparing the final rank.

 Open JEE Main result portal